 Spring Up School is a versatile digital learning community for the new millennium.

-We are an online learning platform that cultivates real, deep connections and community around shared interests and values.
+We are imagining and building an online learning platform that cultivates real, deep connections and community around shared interests and values.

 Our goal is to bring together thought leaders, changemakers, and lifelong learners to catalyze a shift towards a more imaginative and empathetic society.